Herman Auerbach

 Herman Auerbach (October 26, 1901, Tarnopol – August 17, 1942) was a Polish mathematician and member of the Lwów School of Mathematics.

 Auerbach was professor at Lwów University.
-During the Second World War because of his Jewish descent he was imprisoned by the Germans in the Lwów ghetto.
-In 1942 he was murdered at Bełżec extermination camp.
+He is known for introducing the Auerbach's lemma, a theorem in functional analysis.
+During the Second World War, because of his Jewish descent, he was imprisoned by the Germans in the Lwów Ghetto.
+In 1942, he was murdered at Bełżec extermination camp.